ryanklee/think-taink/docs/implementation_plan.md

 - [ ] Develop caching mechanisms for optimized data access
 - [ ] Implement data migration and backup strategies

-## 4. AI and Reasoning Components
+## 4. AI, Reasoning, and Experimental Components
-- [ ] Implement generic "Agent" abstraction
+- [ ] Implement generic "Agent" abstraction with behavioral traits and role-specific constraints
 - [ ] Develop "Reasoning Strategy" abstraction
 - [ ] Integrate multiple AI models (GPT-4, Claude, etc.)
 - [ ] Implement Reasoning Engine for orchestrating collaborative reasoning
 - [ ] Develop Ethics Framework and integrate it into the reasoning process
 - [ ] Implement result aggregation and synthesis mechanisms
+- [ ] Design and implement Experiment Runner for behavioral-psychological tests
+- [ ] Develop a system for defining and managing agent roles and behavioral traits
+- [ ] Implement mechanisms for collecting and analyzing experimental data
+- [ ] Create an interface for designing and configuring experiments

 ## 5. User Interface
 - [ ] Develop real-time, interactive web interface (React with WebSocket)